Making Peace with It—A Spouse’s Story (Part II)

 We were at the gym the following morning when we got the results.
-Many of our clients had stayed after the group class to help my husband redesign the layout of the gym, again — something he’s done countless times since that day.
-The call from the doctor friend came at around 10:00 — my husband passed me the phone and told me I needed to handle it.
+Many of our clients had stayed after the group class to help my husband redesign the layout of the gym, again— something he’s done countless times since that day.
+The call from the doctor friend came at around 10:00—my husband passed me the phone and told me I needed to handle it.
 The voice on the other end was calm, but I could hear an undertone of surprise, too.
-He told me he was sorry, but my sweetheart was now a diabetic and I needed to get him to the hospital.
+He told me he was sorry, but my sweetheart was now a person with diabetes and I needed to get him to the hospital.

 We arrived at the ER about an hour and a half later.
 He told the nurse behind the counter what his doctor friend had said.
 She invited him behind the desk and tested his blood sugar — it was close to 700.
 She ushered him to a room beyond the swinging double doors in under a minute.
 Truly.
 It was under a minute.
 I was allowed to stay with him.
 I still didn’t understand what was happening or the implications of it all.
 Within ten minutes they started pumping insulin into him.